YF&R Excellence in Agriculture Award

 - Previous AFBF Excellence in Agriculture Award competitors are not eligible to compete.
 Past state YF&R Excellence in Agriculture winners are eligible if they have not previously competed at the national level.

 - Current employees or agents of county, state and/or the American Farm Bureau organizations and their affiliates are not eligible to compete.
 An affiliate is defined as an entity owned or controlled in whole or in part by another entity through, for example, ownership (including partial ownership) or positions on the board of directors.
+Past employees and interns who were responsible for implementing any of the YF&R Competitive Events at the state or national level since January 1, 2019, are ineligible.

 Entry Form & Application Guidelines